 A list of up to 50,000 Device IDs to which the Supplier wishes to send the Manufacturer Image.

+The Update Firmware Service Request (SVR 11.1) is supported for SMETS1 devices, but additional processing is required by DCC in the case of a GSME being associated with a CH.
+For detailed information refer to DCC User Interface Specification Section 1.4.7.13.

 The Supplier sends the Service Request to the DCC.
 The DCC receives the Service Request, completes Non-Critical Service Request processing and applies the following additional checks:

 Checks the image is not over the 750KB per image size limit;